charles-m-knox/ansible-role-git/README.md

 Please see `defaults/main.yml` for variables that can all be set on a per-host basis.

-In particular, you'll want to set `git_config_extra_options` to something like
+In particular, you'll want to set `install_git: true` on your desired hosts, and then set `git_config_extra_options` to something like this:
-this:

 ```yaml
 git_config_extra_options: